-What is the Megger Test of Cables?
+What is a Megger Test?

 If you have noticed faulty circuits or unstable currents coming from your electrical cables, this can surely be due to the mechanical stress your insulation endures.
-A megger test device for cables measures the integrity of your insulation in megaohms, similar to an ohmmeter.
+Which is why you need a Megger tester.
+But what is a Megger test?
+The purpose of Megger test equipment for cables is to measure the integrity of your insulation in megaohms, similar to an ohmmeter.
 The device itself consists of three essential components such as an alligator clip, an analog or digital meter, and a small button that generates a test current.

 - Turn off your circuit breaker or unplug power to your device.

 - Find a connection point to the wire or cable you want to test that is exposed to conductors.